 My monospace font of choice is Jetbrains Mono for its readability and ligature support.
 I am a huge ligature fan!

 For serious coding, I love using the Jetbrains IDEs.
-I've mostly used IntelliJ and CLion, and I'd recommend the suite to anyone.
-Within the Jetbrains IDEs, I consider the Material Theme plugin essential to bring the UI into 2020.
-I use Material Darker of the themes it provides
+I've mostly used IntelliJ and Rust Rover, and I'd recommend the suite to anyone.
+Within the Jetbrains IDEs, I consider the Material Theme plugin essential to bring the UI into current year.
+I was using it before the reworked UI became available, and honestly it's what I'm used to & prefer at this point

 For casual projects (scripting languages or ones otherwise unsupported by Jetbrains), VSCodium is my go-to, it's Visual Studio Code but actually compiled to be FOSS, which Visual Studio Code isn't unless you build it yourself.
 If I'm feeling hardcore or just making quick changes, Neovim does the trick nicely.
 I am by no means a Vim power user, but I can save & quit